bob-the-dyer/pcollections/README.md

 ### Main usage example

-TODO here to add 3 lines of code for PersistentRedBlackTreeSet usage See unit tests for more examples of PersistentRedBlackTreeSet usage
+TODO here to add 3 lines of code for BinaryTreeSet usage TODO here to add 3 lines of code for PersistentRedBlackTreeSet usage

+See unit tests for more examples of BinaryTreeSet and PersistentRedBlackTreeSet usage

 ### General aspects that were considered:

-  - Tree usage as an underlying structure for Set vs. Map -> Set
+  - tree usage as an underlying structure for Set vs. Map -> Set
-  - Thread safety on modification / copying -> NO
+  - thread safety on modification / copying -> NO
   - elements of the set should be serializable(->YES), cloneable(->NO) and comparable(->YES) types
   - clone/copy objects on insert to preserve tree invariants consistency from external change of inserted elements -> NO
   - collection friendly (equals, hashCode) -> NO